THE WICKER MAN

 This was during the rise of low budget U.S. Directors (Tobe Hooper, George Romero) and Italian Horror movie Directors (Mario Bava, Lucio Fulci, and Dario Argento).
 Their movies were pounding the hell out of Hammer studios.

 Hammer had lost its edge and its creative bent, choosing to trot out the same old chestnuts that had once been popular and, failing to get the desired result, adding nudity for the sake of controversy.
-Well I for one, really appreciate nudity in movies - but - if it's only on the screen to elicit some blue-nosed boob into protesting outside the theater, then the movie is usually a worthless piece of crap.
+Well I for one, really appreciate nudity in movies - BUTT - if it's only on the screen to elicit some blue-nosed boob into protesting outside the theater, then the movie is usually a worthless piece of crap.

 Yes, THE WICKER MAN has nudity: wonderfully so.